 – PestsLingering grease can attract mice, rats, drain flies, roaches, and other nasty vermin.
 The fact is, a buildup of heavy grease is a serious sanitation issue.

-Increased Fire RiskAside from cleanliness, the heightened fire risk is by far the most important reason to Grease Management in your commercial kitchen.
+Increased Fire RiskAside from cleanliness, the heightened fire risk is by far the most important reason for Grease Management in your commercial kitchen.
 Grease is highly flammable.
 When it builds up, the risk of dangerous fire significantly increases.
 When a fire ignites, you face restaurant damage and injury, or even loss of life.
-The financial drain on your business could be enormous, not to mention the emotional toil on customers and staff.
+The financial drain on your business could be enormous, not to mention the emotional toll on customers and staff.
 Your reputation could be harmed, and your bottom line could be affected for months, if not years, into the future.
 Keep the risk of fire at an absolute minimum by cleaning the grease inside your establishment on a regular basis.

 The Step by Step Guide to Cleaning Excess Grease BuildupYou now have plenty of reasons to maintain a grease-free environment for customers and staff.
 Here are a few steps to follow to ensure that happens now and in the future.